-While you work to support other people during this difficult time, here are some of the questions you might be asking:
+While you work to support other people during these times, here are some of the questions you might be asking:

-One of the most challenging things about COVID-19 is not knowing whether you have the infection or not, so testing should be able to help with the uncertainty of this.
+Test and Protect is Scotland’s way of putting into practice the test, trace, isolate, support strategy.
+For information on how to book a test, visit the Test and Protect page here or phone 0800 028 2816.
 Please be aware that tests are only accurate if you have COVID-19 symptoms, so you should get tested within the first 3 days of symptoms appearing, although testing is effective until day 5.

 Here’s a message with up-to-date advice from the Scottish Government on testing: